 Hargill is a tiny town located in the state of Texas.
 With a population of 800 people and just one neighborhood, Hargill is the 867th largest community in Texas.

-Hargill is a blue-collar town, with 35.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hargill, you'll notice that it is more blue-collar than most other communities in America.
+35.04% of Hargill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hargill is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Hargill who work in sales jobs (24.09%), healthcare suport services (22.63%), and teaching (10.22%).

 The per capita income in Hargill in 2022 was $9,357, which is low income relative to Texas and the nation.
 This equates to an annual income of $37,428 for a family of four.
 Hargill also has one of the higher rates of people living in poverty in the nation, with 68.02% of its population below the federal poverty line.